-- T-shirts, V-neck shirts, raglan t-shirts, long sleeve t-shirts with the school logo on the left chest - Hoodies, zip-up sweaters, sweatshirts
+- T-shirts, V-neck shirts, raglan t-shirts, long sleeve t-shirts with the permanent school logo on the left chest of a solid colored top. - Hoodies, zip-up sweaters, sweatshirts or other outer layers must have the permanent school logo on the upper left chest area. - Any solid color